The 5 Best Virtual Reality Stocks to Buy

 This also means that, for stock investors, there is a much bigger need to buy a few of these top virtual reality stocks for their portfolio.

-Facebook (Nasdaq: FB) made a major move into VR in 2014 by acquiring Oculus, the VR industry leader, for $2 billion.
+Meta (Nasdaq: META), formerly known as Facebook, made a major move into VR in 2014 by acquiring Oculus, the VR industry leader, for $2 billion.
 During the purchase, Mark Zuckerberg claimed that “mobile is the platform of today but we are preparing for the platform of tomorrow.”
-He has stood behind this claim since then and today about 20% of Facebook’s employees are working on VR related projects.
-This easily makes Facebook one of the best virtual reality stocks to buy.
+He has stood behind this claim since then and today about 20% of Meta’s employees are working on VR related projects.
+This easily makes Meta one of the best virtual reality stocks to buy.

-During the latest Facebook earnings report, Zuckerberg also noted…
+During a recent Meta earnings report, Zuckerberg also noted…

 I believe that augmented and virtual reality are going to enable a deeper sense of presence in social connection than any existing platform.
 They’re going to be an important part of how we will interact with computers in the future.
 So we’re going to keep investing heavily in building out the best experience this year, and this accounts for a major part of our overall R&D budget growth.

-Facebook’s Oculus currently dominates the VR market with 53% of the total market in 2020.
-During this same year, Facebook also generated $86 billion in revenue and just under $30 billion in net income.
-Its stock has risen by 36% annually over the past 5 years.
+Meta’s Oculus currently dominates the VR market with 53% of the total market in 2020.
+In 2021 Meta generated an impressive $118 billion in total revenue and $39 billion in net income.

-It’s clear that Facebook is aggressively pursuing virtual reality and I certainly wouldn’t be one to bet against Zuck when he smells blood.
+It’s clear that Meta is aggressively pursuing virtual reality and I certainly wouldn’t be one to bet against Zuck when he smells blood.

 Sony is a Leading VR Stock

-After Facebook’s Oculus, the next biggest player in the VR space is Sony (NYSE: SONY).
+After Meta’s Oculus, the next biggest player in the VR space is Sony (NYSE: SONY).
 This makes Sony the next virtual reality stock to consider buying.

 Sony posted total revenue of ¥9 trillion and a net income of ¥1.17 trillion in fiscal year 2021.
 The company has plenty to spend on virtual reality research & development over the next few years.
-Just like Facebook, Sony is throwing its full weight behind expanding its virtual reality offerings.
+Just like Meta, Sony is throwing its full weight behind expanding its virtual reality offerings.
+Which should make this a top virtual reality stock to watch in the years to come.

 Virtual Reality Stock #3 Microsoft